joomengine/jcb-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

 * Added **component configuration fields** for custom layout control.
 * Compiled and tested your component in Joomla.

-This same process can be used to create similar “All Items” views for any entity in your JCB-built components.
+This same process can be used to create similar "All Items" views for any entity in your JCB-built components.

 ---